kcarnold/cs344/content/forums.md

 - Homework 5 is 3 more Fundamentals notebooks, due Thursday as usual.
 - No reflection this week (they're every other week).

-I had gotten behind on answering your questions; here's some [Q&amp;A from week 5](https://cs.calvin.edu/courses/cs/344/22sp/units/05learning/qa/)
+I had gotten behind on answering your questions; here's some [Q&amp;A from week 5](https://cs.calvin.edu/courses/cs/344/22sp/units/05learning/qa/).
+And I'm still behind in feedback too, my apologies.

 ## Week 5: Learning